-As an interdisciplinary programme, the degree is administered by the Humanities Division, who is responsibility for the organisation and delivery of the course The teaching is delivered by academic staff who are based in faculties or departments.
+As an interdisciplinary programme, the degree is administered by the Humanities Division, which is responsible for the organisation and delivery of the course.
+The teaching is delivered by academic staff who are based in faculties or departments.
 The course is managed by the MPhil in Celtic Studies Steering Committee.